ngtranthanhtoan/business-301-executive-leadership/chapter-03-the-operating-system.md

-# Executive Leadership 301 — Chapter 3: The Operating System
+# Chapter 3: The Operating System

 ## Why This Chapter Matters
 A company without an operating system (OS) is like a band without rhythm — even talented players sound chaotic.
 Your OS comprises the cadence, forums, and processes that make the organization’s work visible, decisions fast, and priorities consistent.